Living Learning Communities

 Residential Location: Grote-Thompson Hall

-Description: Student Support Services (SSS) is a program designed to offer tutorial services, peer mentoring, academic, financial, and personal counseling.
-The program provides opportunities for cultural enrichment, academic development, assists students with basic college requirements, and serves to motivate students toward the successful completion of their postsecondary education.
-The goal of SSS is to increase the college retention and graduation rates of its participants and help students make the transition from one level of higher education to the next.
-The residential component of SSS allows first year students the opportunity to live and learn together in a dedicated residential environment.
+Description: Student Support Services (SSS) is a program designed to offer tutorial services, peer mentoring, and academic, financial, and personal counseling.
+The program provides opportunities for cultural enrichment and academic development, assists students with basic college requirements, and motivates students toward successfully completing their postsecondary education.
+SSS aims to increase the college retention and graduation rates of its participants and help students transition from one level of higher education to the next.
+SSS's residential component allows first-year students to live and learn together in a dedicated residential environment.

-Application Process: Before applying for the residential component of SSS, please visit the SSS website and apply for general program acceptance.
+Application Process: Before applying for the residential component of SSS, please visit the SSS website and apply for acceptance into the general program.
 Once accepted, residential community information will be sent via your MSU email.

 Contact Us